0xjcf/memory-game/README.md

 - If the cards match, both cards stay flipped over.
 - If the cards do not match, both cards are flipped face down.
-- The game end when all cards have been correctly matched or the timer has run out of time.
+- The game end when all cards have been correctly matched or the two minute timer has run out of time.

 *To download the project*
 - ```git clone git@github.com:JCFlores/memory-game.git```